Degree requirements for the M.F.A. program

 This is a two-year, 33-credit program.
 The curricular requirements are as follows:

-- Four fiction workshops or four poetry workshops, one each semester.
+- Four fiction workshops or four poetry workshops, one each semester, 3 credits each.
 12 credits total

-- One elective course, which may include the composition practicum (required of students funded with a teaching assistantship or university fellowship); a literature course in the graduate program; a graduate course in another department.
-3 credits**
+- One elective course, which may include the composition practicum (required of students funded with a teaching assistantship or university fellowship).
+3 credits*

 - Master’s project (thesis).
 3 credits